BNdungu/HC-05/README.md

 3. Set the baud rate of the Serial Monitor to 115200.
 4. Enter AT commands in the Serial Monitor to communicate with the HC-05 module.

-### Please note that the default baud rate for communication with the HC-05 module is set to 38400.

 The HC-05 expects commands to include a carriage return and newline characters (\r\n).
 You can add these automatically in the serial monitor by selecting “Both NL & CR” at the bottom of the window.

 ## AT Commands